gesiscss/Improved-Gender-Identifier/README.md

 GINN takes vision inputs specifically image of a person or web address of a image.
 Generally GINN identify faces from the image and take this single or multiple faces as a input and provides the gender of that face or faces with the probability of accuracy if it’s human otherwise it skip the prediction of image data.

+## Training

+To train our model we have used full dataset of IMDB and WIKI together (after cleaning total 36,356 images of  human).
+We have used 10-fold cross-validation to minimize the bias and got 98.28 % training accuracy.

 ## How to Use:

 This model takes an input image and gives the prediction as an output.
 You need to